scipy-conference/scipy-conference/mailings/conference_announcement.rst

 your favorite machine learning library or how it has been used as an effective tool in your work!

-*Reproducibility*
+*Reproducible science*

 Over recent years, the Open Science movement has stoked a renewed acknowledgement of the importance of reproducible research.
-The goals of this movement include improving the dissemination of progress, prevent fraud through transparency, and enable deeper development and collaboration.
+The goals of this movement include improving the dissemination of progress, prevent fraud through transparency, and enable deeper/wider development and collaboration.
 This track is to discuss the tools and methods used to achieve reproducible scientific computing.

 Domain-specific Mini-symposia
 -----------------------------

-Mini-symposia are held to discuss scientific computing applied to a specific scientific domain/industry during a half afternoon after the general conference.
+Introduced in 2012, mini-symposia are held to discuss scientific computing applied to a specific scientific domain/industry during a half afternoon after the general conference.
 Their goal is to promote industry specific libraries and tools, and gather people with similar interests for discussions.

 Mini-symposia on the following topics will take place this year: